NHBSystems/NHB_AD7124/README.md

   thermocouples
 - On chip low side switch. *(On NHB boards, this is tied to the enable pin of a 2.5V regulator to provide excitation voltage to bridge sensors.)*
-- Function to read and scale full bridge sensors in one call
-- Function to read thermocouples in one call (Type K only for now)
-- Function to read internal temperature sensor in one call
 - Probably a bunch of other stuff I am not thinking of right now

-### Partially implemented / not fully tested
+### Not implemented or not tested (yet)
-- Modes other than single conversion (i.e. continuos, shutdown, calibration)

-### Not implemented yet
 - CRC checks on SPI communication
+- Shutdown, idle, and calibration modes
-- Excitation current output (I hope to do this very soon)
+- Excitation current output
+- Advanced error checking features
 - Built in support for thermocouple types other than Type K
-- Digital outputs on AIN2 and AIN3

 Basic API